fourieraudio/docs/manual/appendix/network-protocols.md

 | TCP      | `5900`-`5901`              |                                    |
 | TCP      | `24601`-`24611`            |                                    |
 | UDP      | client-selected >= `49142` |                                    |

+Traffic may be both inbound and outbound on the indicated ports.

 ## transform.engine - Dante